Will buying Product Hunt upvotes get you banned? (honest 2026 answer)

 That shifts where buying votes actually fails.
 In 2023 the risk was vote removal; in 2026 the bigger risk is that the pattern gets your product unfeatured before you launch, which is a zero-upvote outcome.
 The Airtable shadow-ban story documented by Jakob Greenfeld on Indie Hackers showed that PH's review team flags not just vote behavior but product-shape signals, and Airtable-backed lists can get treated as directories.
 Treat featuring as the primary gate and upvote velocity as the secondary one.

 The operator difference is not marketing, it is math.
 The clearing algorithm scores each vote's probability of being genuine.
-A vote from a 6-month-old active account that also comments and browses other launches scores near 1.0 and stays; a vote from a 3-day-old account that only upvotes your product scores near zero and clears.
-Signals is a Reddit, Quora, and Product Hunt engagement marketplace founded in 2017, and on PH we specifically sell the first kind.
-The DIY path is still the right path for most teams, and we cover it in the next section.
+A vote from a 6-month-old active account that also comments and browses other launches scores higher than a vote from a 3-day-old account that only upvotes your product.
+You do not need a vendor to learn from that pattern.
+You need a launch plan that creates genuine attention instead of forcing a detectable voting pattern.

 Do these eight things first.
-They are free, faster than vendor onboarding, and they stack multiplicatively with anything you buy later.
-If you still need velocity after running the list, you are making a different decision than "should I buy upvotes."
+They are free, faster than vendor onboarding, and they stack multiplicatively.
+If you still need velocity after running the list, fix the distribution plan instead of buying votes.

 Hit 400 followers on your Coming Soon page before launch day.